 It seems to me, that around the world people generally live much more active lives and eat smaller portions of more natural foods.

-If you ever have the chance to visit a foreign country, don’t hesitate, jump on the opportunity!
+If you ever have the chance to visit a foreign country, don’t hesitate, jump on the opportunity to see for yourself how travel can improve your health!
 Observe the way that other cultures approach life, fitness & nutrition.
 Join in, ask questions, change your perspective!

 If you’ve traveled internationally before, send me an email!
 Have you made similar observations?
 Was your experience entirely different?